scrapy/scrapy/docs/intro/install.rst

 We strongly recommend that you install Scrapy in :ref:`a dedicated virtualenv <intro-using-virtualenv>`, to avoid conflicting with your system packages.

-For more detailed and platform specifics instructions, read on.
+For more detailed and platform specifics instructions, as well as troubleshooting information, read on.

 Things that are good to know